wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/integration-patterns-and-soa/service-orchestration/README.md

 Now we can see three service have started on ports 8081, 8082, and 9090.

-* Create an patient.json file with the below payload.
+* Create a filed named `patient.json` with following JSON content
 ```json
 {
   "name":"Thomas Colins",